CarlosCraviotto/curli-di/README.md

 ### Registering external dependencies/properties:

-Some time we need to inject properties or other kind of values into our services, for this we use the class ExternalDependencies like here:
+Sometimes we need to inject properties or other kind of values into our services, in this case we use the class ExternalDependencies as is shown here:

 ```typescript
 import {DependencyInjection, ExternalDependencies} from "curli-di";